2 dead in California school attack; gunman shoots self

 SANTA CLARITA, Calif.
-(AP) — A student gunman opened fire Thursday at a Southern California high school, killing two students and wounding three others before he was captured in grave condition after shooting himself in the head, authorities said.
+(AP) — A student gunman opened fire Thursday at a Southern California high school, killing two students and wounding three others before shooting himself in the head, authorities said.

 The shooting occurred around 7:30 a.m. at Saugus High School in Santa Clarita, about 30 miles (48 kilometers) northwest of downtown Los Angeles.

-Shauna Orandi, 16, said she was in her Spanish class doing homework when she heard four gunshots that she initially mistook as instruments from a band class.
-She said a student burst into the room saying he’d seen the gunman, and her classmates were stunned into silence.
+Shauna Orandi, 16, said she was in her Spanish class doing homework when she heard four gunshots that she initially mistook for instruments from a band class.
+She said a student burst into the room saying he had seen the gunman, and her classmates were stunned into silence.

 “My worst nightmare actually came true,” she said later as she left a nearby park with her father.
 “This is it.
-I’m gonna die.”
+I’m going to die.”

+Authorities offered no hint of the shooter’s motive, and his name was not released.
+Thursday was his birthday.

-Still carrying a backpack laden with books, she ran across the street to a home, where a person she didn’t know gave shelter to her and about 10 other students.
+Still carrying a backpack laden with books, she ran across the street to a home, where a person she did not know gave shelter to her and about 10 other students.

 “I just heard a lot of kids crying.
 We were scared,” Rodriguez said.